-It seems that this species is native to South Africa, but there are doubts about its real origin as some botanists mention that it has not yet been located in the wild.
+It seems that this species is native to South Africa, but there are doubts about its natural origin as some botanists mention that it has not yet been located in the wild.
 This species is thought to be found only in cultivation.

 Growing Conditions and General Care